Microchip-MPLAB-Harmony/wireless_apps_pic32mzw1_wfi32e01/apps/wifi_easy_config/readme.md

 - For more details follow the steps available in page: [Wi-Fi provisioning using CLI](https://microchip-mplab-harmony.github.io/wireless_system_pic32mzw1_wfi32e01/system/wifiprov/docs/usage.md#command-line)

-The device will auto-reboot into STA mode.<br>
-The device will now connect to the configured AP.<br>
+The device will switch from AP mode to STA mode.<br> The device will now connect to the configured AP.<br>

    ![Console](images/wifi_easyconfig_log3.png)